 Randolph C. Visser is a partner in the Real Estate, Land Use, Natural Resources and Environmental practice group in the firm's Los Angeles office.
-Mr. Visser has over three decades of air quality experience and founded and chairs the Firm's Global Climate Change Team.
+Mr. Visser has over three decades of air quality experience and is Team Leader of the firm's Global Climate Change Team.

 Areas of Practice